joshgoebel/keyszer/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your request related to a specific problem you're having?**
 <!--
-	Please incldue a clear and concise description of the problem itself - that your feature would intend to solve. -->
+	Please include a clear and concise description of the problem itself - that your feature would intend to solve. -->

 **The solution you'd prefer or feature you'd like to see added...**